dxc-technology/halstack-style-guide/guidelines/components/application-layout/README.md

 ### Layout with side navigation

-A side navigation can be added as a fourth element to display additional links or information apart from the links that can be displayed as part of the header or footer
+The side navigation functions as an optional fourth element to display additional links or information apart from the links that are displayed as part of the header or footer

 ![application layout navigation](images/application_layout_navigation-web.png)